CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 The `/etc/postgres_exporter/##/crontab.txt` file is meant to be a guide for how you setup the `ccp_monitoring` _crontab_.
 You should modify crontab entries to schedule your bloat check for off-peak hours.
 This script is meant to be run at most, once a week.
 Once a month is usually good enough for most databases as long as the results are acted upon quickly.

 The script requires being run by a database superuser by default since it must be able to run a scan on every table.
 If you'd like to not run it as a superuser, you will have to create a new role that has read permissions on all tables in all schemas that are to be monitored for bloat.
 You can then change the user in the connection string option to the script.

+##### PGBouncer

+In order to monitor pgbouncer with pgmonitor, the pgbouncer_fdw maintained by CrunchyData is required.
+Please its repository for full installation instructions: https://github.com/CrunchyData/pgbouncer_fdw

+Once that is working, you should be able to add the queries_pgbouncer.yml file to the QUERY_FILE_LIST for the exporter that is monitoring the database where the FDW was installed.

 #### Enable Services